Bathrooms / By Kerry O'Brien / September 11, 2014

 Marissa’s Sweetened Black and White Bathroom

-“I had my entire bathroom ripped to the studs – Sweeten Expert Mark took complete care to protect my apartment, which felt really respectful to me as a homeowner.”
+“I had my entire bathroom ripped to the studs – my Sweeten contractor took complete care to protect my apartment, which felt really respectful to me as a homeowner.”

 –Marissa Y., Prospect Heights homeowner